Basic-Nature/html_Parser_prototype/doc/roadmap.md

 # Smart Elections Parser — Roadmap

-This document tracks the progress and next steps for the Smart Elections Parser project, as well as providing solutions to common problems.
+This document tracks the progress and next steps for the Smart Elections Parser project.

 ---